NuggMD

 Several factors can affect how long cannabis products will get you high.

 • Tolerance is a significant factor for patients who use cannabis regularly.
-A dose that will only be effective for 30 minutes for a regular medical cannabis user may get an uninitiated consumer high for hours.
+Some consumers may feel the effects from a dose for 30 minutes, while others may feel them for several hours.

 • The consumption method also affects how long a weed high will last.
 The intoxicating effects from inhalation methods such as smoking and vaping may start to fade within an hour.
 Weed edibles, on the other hand, can get you high for several hours.

-• Physiological factors, such as metabolism and how much you have eaten, can also affect how long it takes for weed to kick in and how long the effects last.
+• Physiological factors, such as metabolism and how much you have eaten, can also affect how quickly the weed kicks in and how long the effects last.

 • Combining cannabis with other substances may also affect how long you feel high.
 Mixing weed with alcohol, for example, may increase THC levels in the blood, a 2015 study determined.3

-There is research that points to eating pine nuts or smelling something pine-scented to help bring calm or clarity because of their high pinene content.
-Similarly, chewing peppercorns or smelling black pepper may help calm you down due to their high levels of caryophyllene.4 The research is far from conclusive, but some cannabis users do report that strains high in these terpenes tend to produce a more clear-headed and calm experience.
+Research suggests that eating pine nuts or smelling something pine-scented can help bring calm or clarity due to their high pinene content.
+Similarly, chewing peppercorns or smelling black pepper may help calm you down due to their high levels of caryophyllene.4 The research is far from conclusive, but some cannabis users do report that strains high in these terpenes tend to produce a clearer-headed and calmer experience.

 How Long Does it Take to Feel High?